megretson/megretson.github.io/content/projects/quilts/state-quilt/_index.md

 summary = "Quilting projects"
 +++

-I am bad at quilting, but continue to attempt it.
-These are the quilts I have created, or am currently working on.

 A modern interpretation of a quilt made by my Great-Grandmother, stitched with every US State flower.
+Given to my grandmother as gift for Christmas 2021.
+The quilt was begun October 2020, and completed November 2021.